($797) Cost to ship a car from Boston, MA to Cincinnati, OH

 The time of the year

-Seasonal demand and weather conditions in both Boston and Cincinnati can impact car shipping prices.
+The time of year and weather conditions in Boston and Cincinnati play a major role in determining car shipping rates.

 Boston summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool to mild.